Crypto-TII/TLS1.3/src/readme.md

 ### Building the client application on an Arduino board (like ESP32)

-1. Create working directory directory with name NAME
+1. Create working directory directory with name tiitls
 2. Copy in all from the cpp directory of https://github.com/miracl/core
 3. Copy in all from the arduino directory of https://github.com/miracl/core
 4. (If ever asked to overwrite a file, go ahead and overwrite it)